xpetersauer/NCAA_March_Madness_Causal_Inference_Project/README.md

 Since this project was locally ran on my computer, you'll need to download the dataset yourself and change the directory filepaths.
 For accessing the dataset, you can get that here: https://www.kaggle.com/competitions/march-machine-learning-mania-2023

-Feel free to experiment with both the Men's and Women's March Madness datasets as well as more years as time progresses! :)
+Feel free to experiment with both the Men's and Women's March Madness datasets and more up-to-date datasets! :)

+Paper discussing findings from this project: https://drive.google.com/file/d/1pf4xQK9iJrL3-yDFMtk4KFITM7CWW5OP/view